gpoore/codebraid/README.md

   (that is, default `outside_main=false`), then these will have their stdout collected on a per-chunk basis like normal.
-Having code chunks that lack `outside_main` is not required; if there are none, the total accumulated stdout for a session belongs to the last code chunk in the session
+Having code chunks that lack `outside_main` is not required; if there are none, the total accumulated stdout for a session belongs to the last code chunk in the session.

+  `outside_main=true` is incompatible with explicitly setting `complete`.
+The `complete` status of code chunks with `outside_main=true` is inferred automatically.

-* `session`={string} — By default, all code for a given language is executed in a single, shared session so that data and variables persist between code chunks.
+* `session`={identifier-style string} — By default, all code for a given language is executed in a single, shared session so that data and variables persist between code chunks.
 This allows code to be separated into multiple independent sessions.
+Session names must be Python-style identifiers.

 #### Display